jangxyz/ecogwiki-client/README.md

 	  --template TEXT  text on new file
 	  --comment TEXT   edit comment message

 You may give a default text to begin with if you are creating a new page with `--template` option.

+## append

+You can quickly add to a specific page -- no need to do all the readings beforehand.

+	$ ecog append -h
+	usage: ecog append [-h] [--comment MSG] TITLE [TEXT]

+	Quickly append to page

+	positional arguments:
+	  TITLE          page title
+	  TEXT           body text. fires editor if not given

+	optional arguments:
+	  -h, --help     show this help message and exit --comment MSG  comment message

+The body text is optional.
+If not given, once again the editor will fire open.

 ## memo